AugustinMauroy/scholarsuite/docs/Prisma.md

 - `id`: unique identifier for the absence period
 - `studentId`: identifier of the student for the absence period
-- `firstAbsence`: start date of the absence period
+- `firstAbsenceID`: identifier of the first absence in the period
-- `lastAbsence`: end date of the absence period
+- `lastAbsenceId`: identifier of the last absence in the period
-- `nextPresence`: optional date of the next presence
+- `nextPresenceId`: optional identifier of the next presence
 - `academicYearId`: identifier of the academic year for the absence period
 - `status`: status of the absence period
 - `justifyFromDate`: optional start date for justification
 - `justifyToDate`: optional end date for justification
 - `justifyFromTimeSlot`: optional identifier of the start time slot for justification
 - `justifyToTimeSlot`: optional identifier of the end time slot for justification
+- `enabled`: indicates if the absence period is enabled (default: true)
 - `createdAt`: creation date of the absence period for internal use
 - `updatedAt`: modification date of the absence period for internal use
 - `Student`: relationship with the student of the absence period
 - `AcademicYear`: relationship with the academic year of the absence period
+- `FirstAbsence`: relationship with the first absence in the period
+- `LastAbsence`: relationship with the last absence in the period
+- `NextPresence`: optional relationship with the next presence
 - `Comments`: relationship with the comments of the absence period

 ### 5. `AbsencePeriodComment`